 Mortgages in Portugal

 Portugal is a nation of homeowners.
-Around 78% of residents have bought their own property, a figure well above the European Union (EU) average of 70%.
+Around 73.4% of residents have bought their own property, a figure above the European Union (EU) average of 70%.

-Mortgage (hipotecas) lending in the country has risen in the last few years, with outstanding mortgage balances reaching 99 billion in 2022.
-Data from Statista shows 38% of residents have a mortgage, compared to an EU average of 27%.
-This puts Portugal broadly in line with France, Switzerland, and the United Kingdom (UK).
+Mortgage (hipotecas) lending in the country has risen in the last few years, with approximately 38% of Portuguese residents having a mortgage.
+This puts Portugal broadly in line with France, Switzerland, and the UK.
 A further 41% of Portuguese residents own their home outright.

 If you’re looking to take out a mortgage in Portugal, how much you’ll be able to get and on what terms depends on a few factors.
 These include your residency status, employment status, and financial circumstances.